plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_51.rst

 The registry will process both the ``registry.xml`` file and the contents of a ``registry`` folder, if both exist.

-Auto-Rotation for Images
+Auto-Rotation For Images
 ------------------------

 This is `PLIP 1673 <https://github.com/plone/Products.CMFPlone/issues/1673>`_.

-For end users
+For End Users
 ~~~~~~~~~~~~~

 Photos can contain metadata (``exif`` data) about rotation.